pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 then be necessary to put only 1560 words on a page instead of 1786, only 520 words in a column instead of 595.
-This could be accomplished by reducing the typescript only 47%, to 53% of its full size.
+This could be accomplished by reducing the typescript only 47%, to 53% of its full size. {% include pagebreak.html canvas=137 %}

-It often happens that a manuscript is submitted to a photo-offset shop and a {% include pagebreak.html canvas=137 %}

 {% include figure.html fig="31" %}